garybentley/languagetool-test/README.md

 ## Currently completed Languages

-de, en, fa and fr have been modified and tested.
+de, en, fa and fr, it have been modified and tested.

+Note: ca has been removed (via pom.xml) due to a number of missing files that prevent construction of Catalan and its rules.

 ## Future work